The areas of the "Design" module

 All the style groups are shown here.

-Displays the style properties that belong to the selected group.
+Shows the individual style properties that belong to the group.

 The value of a property can be defined here.
 Just click on the corresponding cell to do that.